wikical/TracSimpleTicketStatsPlugin/README.rst

 statistics on Trac_ wiki pages.

-- Highly customizable for subsets of tickets in any project with custom fields.
+- Highly customizable for subsets of tickets in any project, even having custom fields.
 - It doesn't have external dependencies.
 - The code is protected against `sql injections`__.
 - Permissions can be set to allow only some users or groups to use the macro.